VINAYAK777CODER/DEVTINDER/README.md

 - send connection request API
 - proper validation of data and managed the all corner cases
 - $or query $and  query in mongoose

+- made the  api of accepted or rejected of connection request /request/review/:status/:requestId